usmanhameed2017/Node-JS/Lecture-10/Theory.md

 ## Node JS Web Server

-• Node js web server works as a `single-thread`, but its single thread will not be blocked .
+• Node js web server works as a `single-thread`, but its single thread will not be blocked.

 • It means the single thread of Node.js will not be blocked, nor it stay in pending state.